-We present the results for three distinct markets: the DM/\$ foreign exchange market, the aggregate U.S. stock market as comprised by the S&P500 index, and the fixed income market as represented by the 30year U.S. Treasury bond yield.
-The DM/\$ volatilities cover the period from December 1986 through June 1999, for a total of 3,045 daily observations.
+We present the results for three markets: the foreign exchange spot market (DM/\$), the equity futures market (U.S. S&P 500 index), and the interest rate futures market (30-year U.S. Treasury yield).
+The DM/\$ volatilities range from December 1986 through June 1999, for a total of 3,045 daily observations.
 The underlying high-frequency spot quotations were kindly provided by Olsen & Associates in Zurich, Switzerland.
-This same series has been previously analyzed in the series of papers by ABDL (2001, 2003).
-The S&P500 volatility measurements are based on tick-by-tick transactions prices from the Chicago Mercantile Exchange (CME) augmented with overnight prices from the GLOBEX automated trade execution system, and cover the period from January 1990 through December 2002.
-The U.S. T-bond volatilities are similarly constructed from tick-by-tick transactions prices for the 30 year U.S. Treasury Bond futures contract traded on the Chicago Board of Trade (CBOT), and cover the identical January 1990 through December 2002 period.
-After removing holidays and other inactive trading days, this leaves us with a total of 3,213 observations for each of the two futures markets.6 A more detailed description of the S&P and T-bond data is available in Andersen, Bollerslev, Diebold and Vega (2005), where the same highfrequency data are analyzed from a very different perspective.
-All of the volatility measures are based on linearly interpolated logarithmic five-minute returns, as in Müller et al. (1990) and Dacorogna et al. (1993).7 For the foreign exchange market this results in a total of $1/\Delta = 288$ high-frequency return observations per day, while the two futures contracts are actively traded for $1/\Delta = 97$ five-minute intervals per day.
-For notational simplicity, we omit the explicit reference to Δ in the following, referring to the five-minute realized volatility and jump measures defined by equations (3) and (8) as RV_t and J_t , respectively.
+This same series has been previously analyzed in ABDL (2001, 2003).
+The S&P500 volatility measurements are based on tick-by-tick transactions prices from the Chicago Mercantile Exchange (CME) augmented with overnight prices from the GLOBEX automated trade execution system, from January 1990 through December 2002.
+The T-bond volatilities are similarly constructed from tick-by-tick transactions prices for the 30 year U.S. Treasury Bond futures contract traded on the Chicago Board of Trade (CBOT), again from January 1990 through December 2002.
+After removing holidays and other inactive trading days, we have a total of 3,213 observations for each of the two futures markets.
+A more detailed description of the S&P and T-bond data is available in Andersen, Bollerslev, Diebold and Vega (2005), where the same high-frequency data are analyzed from a very different perspective.
+All of the volatility measures are based on linearly interpolated logarithmic five-minute returns, as in Müller et al. (1990) and Dacorogna et al. (1993).
+For the foreign exchange market this results in a total of $I/\Delta = 288$ high-frequency return observations per day, while the two futures contracts are actively traded for $I/\Delta = 97$ five-minute intervals per day.
+For notational simplicity, we omit the explicit reference to $\Delta$ in the following, referring to the five-minute realized volatility and jump measures defined by equations (3) and (8) as $RV_t$ and $J_t$ , respectively.